aws-samples/prometheus-for-ecs/README.md

 The [deploy](https://github.com/aws-samples/prometheus-for-ecs/tree/main/deploy) directory contains artifacts to deploy a solution stack that comprises the following components:
 <ul>
-  <li>An ECS task comprising the Prometheus server, AWS Sig4 proxy and the service discovery application containers.</li>
+  <li>An ECS task comprising the Prometheus server, AWS Sig4 proxy and the service discovery application containers</li>
   <li>A stateless web application that is instrumented with Prometheus client library.
-The service exposes a Counter named *http_requests_total* and a Histogram named *request_durtaion_milliseconds*.</li>
+The service exposes a Counter and a Histogram named</li>
-  <li>Prometheus Node Exporterto monitor system metrics from every container instance in the cluster.</li>
+  <li>Prometheus Node Exporterto monitor system metrics from every container instance in the cluster</li>
 </ul>